NCAR/openiotwx/docs/installation/core_install.md

 ## Configuring data upload

 While this isn't necessarily under the direct purview of openIoTwx, and is more covered by whatever orchestrator and other clients you decide to use, it is worth noting that your topic in the config needs to then be matched and set up within your orchestrator and then in your data collection / visualization client (CHORDS for us).

+You can learn more about CHORDS at [http://chordsrt.com](http://chordsrt.com).